 However, the overall real estate investment outlook in Portugal is negative

-Central bank policy and discouragement of foreign investment are too strong of headwinds for the time being.
-Prices of real estate in Portugal are very likely to go down.
+Discouragement of foreign investment and reduced immigration are too strong of headwinds for the time being.
+Prices of real estate in Portugal are very likely to stop going up in any significant way.
 You cannot make a real estate investment in Portugal right now and earnestly hope for good rental yields and capital gains.
 One is likely to get neither.

 I prefer the outlook in other markets

-I find that Hungary offers better value overall, and that cash markets are king in a world of rising interest rates, as they don’t have leverage to the downside.
-Markets such as Montenegro, Mexico, Colombia are interesting cash markets, but they each have their own set of risks which must be taken into consideration.
+In Europe I find that Hungary and especially Sicily offer much better value overall, and that some economies and real estate markets such as Ireland are healthier.
+Markets such as Montenegro, Colombia, and Kenya are interesting cash markets, but they each have their own set of risks which must be taken into consideration.

 If you want to read more such articles on other real estate markets in the world, go to the bottom of my International Real Estate Services page.